GPflow/GPflow/README.md

 [Documentation (develop)](https://gpflow.readthedocs.io/en/develop/) |
 [Glossary](GLOSSARY.md)

+## What does GPflow do?

-GPflow is a package for building Gaussian process models in Python, using [TensorFlow](http://www.tensorflow.org).
+GPflow is a package for building Gaussian process models in Python.
+It implements modern Gaussian process inference for composable kernels and likelihoods.
+The [online documentation (develop)](http://gpflow.readthedocs.io/en/develop/)/[(master)](http://gpflow.readthedocs.io/en/master/) contains more details.

+GPflow 2.1 builds on [TensorFlow 2.2+](http://www.tensorflow.org) and [TensorFlow Probability](https://www.tensorflow.org/probability/) for running computations, which allows fast execution on GPUs.

+### Maintainers

 It was originally created by [James Hensman](http://jameshensman.github.io/) and [Alexander G. de G. Matthews](https://github.com/alexggmatthews).
 It is now actively maintained by (in alphabetical order) [Artem Artemev](http://github.com/awav/),